-The website is a collection of creative arts resources to help doctors learn, teach and maintain the art of medicine.
+The website is a collection of creative arts resources curated to help clinicians learn, teach and maintain the art of medicine.

-I grew up in Birmingham, England; home to many world-renowned scientists, to a culturally diverse population, inspiring buildings and art.
+I grew up in Birmingham, England, home to many world-renowned scientists, to a culturally diverse population, inspiring buildings and art.
 I lived on The Cadbury Estate built by George Cadbury whose Quaker beliefs of social responsibility and reform led him to build a model village for his employees.
 Like many students in the 1980s, I was encouraged to choose between studying science or the humanities.
 I studied medicine at Sheffield University where the Medical School’s motto is ‘Ars Longa Vita Brevis’ (Art is long, life is short).
 I became a GP.
-I am interested in the story of people’s lives and the potential of the GP to help patients problem solve and make sense of their lives.
-After a 23-year career as a GP, I now work as part of a team that trains GPs in York, England.
-I continue to use my passion for creative arts to help doctors learn and maintain the art of medicine.
-The website shares the creative arts resources I have collected to teach local GPs and GP Trainees and maintain my own medical career.
-The aim is for it to grow and inspire other health professionals in their work.
+After a 23-year career as a GP, I now work as GP medical educator.
+I am interested in people’s stories and the potential for the GP to help their patient’s problem solve and make sense of their lives.
+During my medical career participation in medical arts seminars enabled me to experience the power of the arts as a resource in medical education.
+I use them regularly in my teaching and own leaning and the website shares the creative arts resources I have collected.
+The aim is for it to grow and inspire other clinicians in their work.